ismailguzel/BasicTDA/README.md

 # BasicTDA

-I am gald
+I am gald to share my environment for Topological Data Analysis tools.
 This is just easy stable install common TDA packages such as teaspoon, ripser, persim, tadasets, giotto-tda, gudhi, dionysus, velour, bats-tda  for Ubuntu version 22.04 with python 3.9 version.

 * To copy file to local, open the terminal and type